MisterTJB/Udacity-Blog/README.md

 ![Signin](screenshots/signin.png)

-Note that invalid credentials will cause a validation error
+Note that invalid credentials will cause a validation error.
+(For the sake of security, the data that triggered the validation error is not indicated).

 ![Signin validation errors](screenshots/signin-validation.png)

-For the sake of security, the data that triggered the validation error is not indicated.

 When users sign in, they receive a warm greeting